bitcoinwords/bitcoinwords.github.io/_posts/2018-04-07-bitcoin-post-maximalism.md

 tags:
   - Paul Sztorc
   - CY18 Q2
+  - Game Theory
+  - Network Effects

-excerpt: Paul Sztorc lays out what happens after everyone is a Bitcoin macimalist, when the disagreements inevitably creep back in and offers a solution to scale.
+excerpt: Paul Sztorc lays out what happens after everyone is a Bitcoin maximalist, when the disagreements inevitably creep back in and offers a solution to scale.
 Posted April 7, 2018.

 defaults:
   - scope: